Engineer - Temporary Permits

 It is the applicant’s responsibility to submit all required applications, documents, and fees to the Board.

-- Complete and submit the Temporary Permit Application along with the applicable filing fee; and
+1. Complete and submit the Application for Temporary Permit to Practice Engineering along with the applicable filing fee; and

 Temporary Permits may be issued administratively by Board staff contingent on formal approval by the Board and will consist of a template containing the applicant’s name, permit number, expiration date, and the project name and location.